wbamberg/web-security-docs/authentication/passwords.md

 4. **Database compromise**: an attacker could break into the server and retrieve the database of stored records.
 5. **Phishing**: an attacker could trick the user into handing their password to the attacker.
 For example, an attacker might create a page that looks just like the target site's login page, and send the target user an email containing a link to the fake page, asking them to sign in.

+In the next sections we'll look in more detail about how to implement the main flows needed for a password-based authentication system, and which practices should be followed for particular steps.
+These practices help to minimize the threat of the listed attacks, but as we'll see, it is impossible to eliminate them completely.

 ## Password authentication flows

 A password authentication system consists of three main flows: